How To Meet People

 So how and where can you meet these amazing people to share your travels with?
 Here's our guide on how to meet like-minded others on your trip.

-If checking into a hostel by yourself is a little daunting, you can do some groundwork with Gomio Godashboard to see who is staying in your hostel before you get there so you can meet your potential roommates before you arrive.
-Plus they list local events too.
+If checking into a hostel by yourself is a little daunting, I recommend booking through Hostelworld.
+They are a great platform as you can see who is staying in your hostel before you get there so you can meet your potential roommates before you arrive!

 Okay, so we admit it can take a lot of courage to even walk into a bar by yourself (it’s better than a restaurant though honest) but they are actually good meeting places for solos.
 The best place to sit is right at the bar so you are in other’s sights as they order drinks and even the barman will talk to you.
 If you’re nervous, get there earlier so that you’re not walking into a packed bar.